psiphi75/x3-rust/README.md

 - Inform user if there were issues with decoding frames.
 - Error handling could be better.
-- Add multiple channel capability.
+- Add multiple channel capability - currently we can only handle mono.
 - Explicity use a `#![no_std]` option for embedded devices.
-- Peformance, it is currently slightly slower than the flac encoder.
+- Peformance, it is currently slower than the flac encoder.
 - Not very memory efficient for de/encoding files.
 It will allocate all the memory upfront.

 ## License